Kujenga-Network/kujenga-blockchain/README.md

 ## The Kujenga Blockchain

-A decentralised blockchain by the African people, for the African people.
-Connecting us to the world.
+The first decentralised blockchain for the people of Africa.

+Kujenga, a Swahili word which means 'to build'

 This project is under development.
 Mainnet Q4 2021.